EC-CUBEVN-DOC/EC-CUBE-DOC.github.io/api.md

 $data = 'aaa';
 return $app->json($data, 201);
 ```
-However, relating to Get method of normal systemただし、正常系のGetメソッドに関してはHTTPステータスコードの`200`は渡しません。
+However, relating to Get method of normal system, do not transfer `200` of HTTP status code.

 ```php
 $data = 'aaa';